 For the nomads to survive in the winter, depending on the size of the family, they have to kill one yak and one older horse.
 It saddens me to think of eating horse, but frankly they survive on very little, so I understand the need.
 At least they pick an elderly horse that might not live through the winter anyway.

-We returned to our ger camp and decided we wanted to take turns trying out one of the cowboys’ saddles which is different from the western and Australian saddles we used.
+After our time at Ganbold’s farm, we returned to our ger camp and tried out one of the cowboys’ saddles which is different from the western and Australian saddles we used.
 Four or five of us mounted one of the cowboy’s horses and rode around in a small circle.

 The horse was young and not as responsive as the ones we rode across the steppe, so the less experience riders circled as the cowboys held a long rope like a lunge line while the others steered as best they could.

 Chip, one of the beginners, who was normally dressed head to toe with a hat that draped over his ears, a buff, long-sleeved shirts, and pants so that only his nose lips and chin were exposed to the sun since he burns so badly, had a pre-trip wish to ride shirtless.
 Thus for his shining moment in the cowboy’s saddle, he fulfilled his dream.